Expert Consultancy – Active Travel

 ORS has a unique advantage in understanding the project requirements necessary to deliver successful high-quality active travel schemes.
 Our multidisciplinary approach brings our civil engineering, road safety and quality auditing, environmental and surveying skillsets into one seamless service offering.
 ORS is currently involved in Active Travel schemes at all stages throughout Ireland.
 These stages include project feasibility, utility surveying, condition assessment, design and safety auditing.
 Our experience in transportation planning, design and safety auditing can help your project in identifying best practices in design, managing public road interactions, signage and wayfinding.

-Get in touch with our infrastructure team at firstname.lastname@example.org if you want to learn more about our active travel services.
+Contact our infrastructure team at email@example.com, or talk to Infrastructure Lead, firstname.lastname@example.org, if you want to learn more about our active travel services.

 If you would like to learn more about what ORS can add to your Active Travel project, please contact us today.